Petlja/TxtProgInPythonEng/docs/_sources/02_Console/02_Console_11_collections.rst.txt

 Packing and unpacking tuples
 ''''''''''''''''''''''''''''

-We can fit the whole tuples into a variable, as we do with values of a simpler type.
+We can fit the whole tuple into a variable, as we do with values of a simpler type.
 In the following example, the *temperatures* variable contains the entire tuple as its value.

 .. activecode:: console__collections_tuple1